 For this technique, you will want a colorless blending marker, the colors you wish the blend, and a non-porous smooth surface like a ceramic tile, plate, or piece of plastic.
 First, make a palette by scribbling your markers on a tile.
 Don’t worry if they dry, as they will be reactivated by the clear marker.
 To color, your image, use the clear marker (or a lighter shade of the color you are picking up) to remove the color from the palette and bring it to the image you are coloring.
 This results in a dark to light blend like we did in method #5 but you can use a larger variety of colors.
 This is a great way to make use of a limited color palette, as you can make a variety of shades of each color by using the colorless blending marker.

 Bonus tip!
 The colorless blending marker can also be used as an eraser if you make a mistake or your color bleeds out of the lines.
 Simply use the chisel end of the clear marker to color up to the edge of your illustration (from the background) and it will push the ink back where it belongs.

 (*Good News!
-There will be a colorless blender in each set of the Ohuhu Alcohol Based Markers in the future.)
+There is a colorless blender in each set of the Ohuhu Alcohol Based Markers.)

 I hope you practice these marker blending tips and find out what works best using the paper and markers you have.
 Creating with Ohuhu alcohol markers is so fun and rewarding, and the results you can get will be amazing with just a bit of practice.